Should You Be Worried About Monkeypox?Aug. 9, 2022 - Katie McCallum

 If needed, there are also tools that health care providers can use to help control the outbreak.

-"There is no FDA-approved treatment for monkeypox, but antivirals used for smallpox have been used in individual monkeypox cases in the past," Dr. Drews adds.
+"There is no FDA-approved treatment for monkeypox, but antivirals used for smallpox have been used in individual monkeypox cases in the past and are available for high risk cases," Dr. Drews adds.
 "There are also two vaccines that can be considered."

 Which states is monkeypox in?